opengovsg/engineering-practices/source-control/commits-and-prs.md

 ### Draft PRs

 Once a PR is opened, it is expected to be reviewed in a timely manner.
-Engineers should proactively check the repositories their teams own, and contribute PR reviews before starting entirely new work.
-Teams should set aggressive targets for PR review timeliness.
-Ideally a PR author should receive the first feedback to a PR within 1 business day.
+Ideally, PR authors should receive their first review in 1 business day.

+To achieve this fast feedback, Teams are advised to set up [github-slack integrations](https://slack.com/intl/en-sg/help/articles/232289568-GitHub-for-Slack), such that the team channel is notified of new PRs.
+Additionally engineers should check with their team members, if anyone needs reviews before starting entirely new work.

 Because reviews can take a considerable amount of time, and because engineers are notified when PRs are opened, PR authors should be considerate when opening PRs.
 PRs should only be opened when they really are ready for review.
 In practice, this mean:
 - PR Description is complete